James-push/snipe-it-automated-import/README.md

 ## Features

 - Bulk import user/assets from CSV
+- Skip existing users (no duplicates)
+- Update existing users (if there are any changes on .csv file)
 - Automatically assign assets to users by email
 - Checkout assets to users on creation
 - Skip existing assets (no duplicates)